0xnrous/0xnrous/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Mohamed Eisa (0xnrous)
 ==============================================================================================================================================

-CS student with a passion for data science and iOS Development
+CS student with a passion for Data Science and iOS Development
 --------------------------------------------------------------

 Hello and welcome to my GitHub profile!
 My name is Mohamed Abdul-Aziz Eisa and I am currently studying computer science, with a focus on medical informatics.
 I am enrolled in the data science track at 365 Data Science, where I am learning to use a range of tools, including statistics, mathematics, Python, machine learning, and deep learning, to analyze data and uncover hidden patterns.